crusher083/dgl/docs/source/guide/training-graph.rst

-The major difference between graph classification and node classification or link prediction is that the prediction result characterizes the property of the entire input graph.
-One can perform the message passing over nodes/edges just like the previous tasks, but also needs to retrieve a graph-level representation.
+The major difference between graph classification and node classification or link prediction is that the prediction result characterizes the entire input graph.
+We can perform the message passing over nodes/edges just like the previous tasks, but also we also need to retrieve a graph-level representation.

-The graph classification pipeline proceeds as follows:
+The graph classification pipeline:

 .. figure:: https://data.dgl.ai/tutorial/batch/graph_classifier.png
    :alt: Graph Classification Process